 Introduction:

-This project focuses on a small sampling of the eleven percent of the total population in Kansas City, experiencing poverty (United States Census Bureau 2014).
+This project focuses on a small sampling of the eleven percent of the total population in Kansas City experiencing poverty (United States Census Bureau 2014).
 The focus of this project is to record and represent the lived experiences of the people living in extreme poverty as well how this group may see themselves in relation to the rest of the population of Kansas City; and what stigmas based on their socioeconomic status affect them and how they see their imaged communities (Anderson, 1991).

 Demographics of the Community:

 Kansas City, Missouri is a community in the Jackson county portion of Missouri.
 The 2010 census population was 674,158.
 The racial demographic is dispersed in the proportions of 63.3% non-Hispanic white, 23.7% non-Hispanic black, 0.5% Native American, 1.6% Asian, 0.4% Pacific Islander.
-Of the overall population the per capita income is about $20,788.00.
+Of the overall population, the per capita income is about $20,788.00.
 It is estimated that 11% of the total population is below the poverty line in this community; 16% of those people being under the age of 18, another 8% being 65 or older, and most other people falling somewhere in between that age range (United States Census Bureau, 2014).
 The unemployment rate of this community overall is 16.5% which compared to the national unemployment rate of 5.3% recorded by the U.S. Bureau of Labor Statistics in June, is noticeably higher than the rest of the country as whole (U.S. Bureau of Labor Statistics, 2015).
 The people interviewed in the film associated with the project fall into the eleven percent of the population mentioned previously who fall below the poverty line.

 A very strong trait of this community I have observed is the idea of reciprocity.
 In many instances that reciprocity is measured, measured meaning the parties take notice of who gives and returns favors and who does not.
 Thus, the person or people which do not ,are then shunned and no longer receive any sort of aid in many instances I have both observed and been told about from individuals I have interacted with.
 This was evident as when speaking with some of these individuals, for example in September, namely a man named John , he said the main way a person who is homeless can survive is by "giving back what he gets" from other people; otherwise no one will want to be around him as John also says a "mooch", is never welcome.
 Another example of this cooperative approach from my field notes is an example of Robert receiving help from his friend with a tent and heaters in the dead of winter, which basically allowed him to survive.